What Is Normal Aging? Signs & Changes

 • Increased sensitivity to glare

-Does hearing loss always happen with ageing?
+Does hearing loss always happen with aging?

 No, not necessary.
 Aging causes gradual hearing changes but hearing loss is not necessary.